 From A Snail’s Pace To Today’s Rat Race

-Today, Singapore’s rail network is more interconnected than ever before.
+Today, Singapore’s rail network is more interconnected than ever before, making it an asset to Singapore’s public transport infrastructure.
 Not only are there now more interchange stations to connect commuters to different other lines for their next leg of the journey, but it is also bolstered by a light rail system that puts stations nearer to homes, as well as bus depots at various heavy-footfall stations to bring more convenience and alleviate the burdens on the rail.